You're taking the next step in your journey towards building better apps!

 - An Activity: An Activity is just a function, in this case an object method, that contains your business logic.
 Ours will simply format some text and return it.

 - A Workflow: Workflows are functions that organize Activity method calls.
-Our Workflow will orchestrate the call of a single Activity function.
+Our Workflow will have a single entry method which calls the Activity object method.

 - A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.

-- An initiator: To start a Workflow, we must send a signal to the Temporal server to tell it to track the state of the Workflow.
-We'll write a separate function to do this.
+- An initiator: To start a Workflow, we must send a signal to the Temporal server that tells it to track the state of the Workflow.
+We will write a separate function to do this.

-First, let's define our Activity function which is just like any other function in Go.
-Activities are meant to handle non-deterministic code that could result in an error.
+First, let's define our Activity object and its method.
+Activities are meant to handle non-deterministic code that could result in unexpected results or errors.
 But for this tutorial all we are doing is taking a string, appending it to "Hello", and returning it back to the Workflow.

 Next is our Workflow.
 Workflow functions are where you configure and organize the execution of Activity functions.
-Again, the Workflow function is defined like any other, except the interface includes Temporal decorators.
+Again, the Workflow object is defined like any other, except the interface includes Temporal decorators.
 Our Workflow has just a single entry method which calls the

 Our Worker hosts Workflow and Activity functions and executes them one at a time.
-The Worker is instructed to execute a specific function via information it pulls from the Task Queue.
-After it runs the code, it communicates the results back to the server.
+The Worker is instructed to execute the specific functions via information it gets from the Task Queue, and after execution, it communicates results back to the server.

 Test the app

 Let's add a simple unit test to our application to make sure things are working as expected.
 Test code lives in src/test/java/helloworldapp.
 Gradle will have generated a default AppTest.java in that location.
 Remove that file and replace it with HelloWorldWorkflowTest.java that contains the following code:

 Run the app

-To run the app we need to start the Workflow and the Worker.
-You can start them in any order, but run each command from a separate terminal window.
+You can start the Workflow and the Worker in any order.
+If you use the terminal run each command from separate terminal windows.

 Congratulations you have successfully built a Temporal application from scratch!

 Great work!
-You now know how to build a Temporal Workflow application using the Go SDK.
+You now know how to build a Temporal Workflow application using the Java SDK and Gradle.
 Let's do a quick review to make sure you remember some fo the more important pieces.

 What are the minimum four pieces of a Temporal Workflow application?